im-Shree/Reviews_Classification-AmazonAlexa/README.md

 ## Reviews_Classification-AmazonAlexa

     Model that will predict if the persons review on a product is positive or negative feedback.
-    We will perform EDA to a specific dataset and then predict the nature of a review.
+    We will perform EDA to a specific dataset and then predict the nature of a review using natural language processing (NLP) techniques..

 ## Dataset